Widows and Orphans: Some of the Most Common Typesetting No Nos

-In book typesetting, a new paragraph should have its first line indented, also known as an indented paragraph (really only the first line is indented).
+In book typesetting, a new paragraph should have its first line indented, also known as an indented paragraph (really, only the first line is indented).
 The typical amount of space to indent would be an em, but there are different ways of measuring this.
-A favorite is to draw a box from the bottom of the baseline of the text to the top of the x-height of the line below and use that as the indent.
+A favourite is to draw a box from the bottom of the text’s baseline to the top of the x-height of the line below and use that as the indent.

 Another exception is when the paragraph following an extract is not a new paragraph but rather a continuation of the paragraph before the extracted text (see the next paragraph for an example).
 Another distinction not visible to the reader with spaced blunt paragraphs.

 Interestingly, there seems to be two definitions of widows and orphans.
 This is the definition that is accepted: